Single Authored Publications

-Blood and Blackness in FromSoftware’s Bloodborne, Victorians and Video Games, Routledge, forthcoming 2024
+Blood and Blackness in FromSoftware’s Bloodborne, Victorians and Video Games, Routledge, 2025 (forthcoming).

 In this upcoming book chapter, I look at the HP Lovecraft-inspired 2015 video game, Bloodborne.
 It is my suggestion that Bloodborne is unintentionally informed by racist discourses around blood and blood mixing that emerged in the 19th-century and subsequently influenced Lovecraft’s racism and writings.
 Further, Bloodborne’s recursive gameplay loop—the constant returning of enemies no matter how many times you slay them—unintentionally highlights how racist narratives, such as those of biological blood, continue to haunt contemporary popular culture such as video games.